Jacks0nJ/PyFPT/README.md

 ## Roadmap

 - [x] Simulate first-passage times of slow-roll inflation
-- [x] Use importance sampling to investigate rare realisations
+- [x] Use importance sampling to investigate rare realisations.
-- [ ] Make general, for any 1D Langevin equation
+- [x] Make general, for any 1D Langevin equation
 - [ ] Add multi-dimensionality
     - [ ] Add the acceleration of the field
     - [ ] Add more sophisticated noise models